code-anant/code-anant/README.md

 I'm a **Frontend Developer** dedicated to building production-grade, scalable web applications.
 I specialize in **React**, **TypeScript**, and **micro-frontend architecture**, with a strong focus on web performance optimization and creating seamless user experiences.

-Currently, I lead frontend development for robust platforms, including health-tech and security applications used in real production environments.
+I have lead frontend development for robust platforms, including health-tech and security applications used in real production environments.
 I care deeply about code quality, clean architecture, REST API integrations, and shipping features that genuinely work.

 ---